Oberlin College: 21st century

 In September 2014, on Rosh Hashanah, Oberlin Students for Free Palestine placed 2,133 black flags in the main square of the campus as a "call to action" in honor of the 2,133 Palestinians who died in the 2014 Israel–Gaza conflict.
 In January 2016, hundreds of Oberlin alumni signed a letter to the Oberlin administration stating that this protest was an example of anti-Semitism on the campus.
 Oberlin SFP responded with their own letter, detailing why protest of Israel does not constitute anti-semitism.
 They wrote, "Feeling discomfort because one must confront the realities of Operation Protective Edge carried out in the name of the safety of the Jewish people does not amount to anti-Semitism."

 In early 2016, an Oberlin professor, Joy Karega, suggested Israel was behind 9/11 and blamed it for the Charlie Hebdo attacks and for ISIS, prompting a rebuke from faculty and administration.
 After five-and-a-half months of discussion, the school suspended and then fired her.
 The following week, the home of a Jewish professor at Oberlin was vandalized and a note that read "Gas Jews Die" was left on his front door.

+Oberlin came under federal investigation in late 2023 by the Department of Education's Office for Civil Rights for alleged breach of Title VI, which protects students from discrimination because of their religion.
+The focus of the investigation was on past statements of Professor Mohammad Jafar Mahallati, which some viewed as antisemitic.

 Gibson's Bakery v.
 Oberlin College

 In 2016, a black Oberlin student was caught shoplifting two bottles of wine from Gibson's Bakery and Market, a downtown Oberlin business.
 A scuffle ensued between Oberlin students and Gibson's staff, and the students involved pled guilty to misdemeanor charges.
 Oberlin faculty and students subsequently staged large demonstrations urging a boycott of Gibson's on the grounds that the store was racist, and Gibson's sued alleging libel and other charges.
 In June 2019, the college was found liable for libel and tortious interference in a lawsuit initiated by the store; the bakery was awarded damages of $44 million by the jury, but a legal cap on damages reduced the award to $31.5 million.
-In October 2019, the college appealed the case to the Ninth District Court of Appeals in Akron, Ohio.
+In October 2019, the college appealed the case to the Ohio District Courts of Appeals in Akron, Ohio.
 On March 31, 2022, the Court of Appeals unanimously dismissed both appeals, Oberlin and Gibson, upholding the jury verdict and Judge Miraldi's decisions.
-The Ohio Supreme Court chose to not accept the appeal and cross-appeal on August 29, 2022.
+The Supreme Court of Ohio chose to not accept the appeal and cross-appeal on August 29, 2022.
 In December 2022, Oberlin College paid Gibson's Bakery $36.59 million, the entire amount due.
 "We hope that the end of the litigation will begin the healing of our entire community", said the college.